mannatkaurrr/BetterWorldBooks-Deliverable4/README.md

 Functions Used: Set operation using UNION, COUNT(), GROUP BY

-Description of SQL Statement: This query only used the Payment table to retrieve information on payment methods according to            the id.
+Description of SQL Statement: This query only used the Payment table to retrieve information on payment methods according to            the payment id.
 We use COUNT() to add up how many times different payment methods are used & SUM() to add up how much was spent for             each payment method.
 Next, we group by Payment method and order the list by highest to lowest spent on those methods using              DESC;

 ### Query 7 - View Customer Loyalty Ranking
 Statement: Show total spending for each customer & compare it in a list for loyalty program analysis.